Andreas Jungdal

-Andreas Kristoffer Jungdal (born 22 February 2002) is a Danish professional footballer who plays as a goalkeeper for Austrian Bundesliga club Rheindorf Altach, on loan from AC Milan.
+Andreas Kristoffer Jungdal (born 22 February 2002) is a Danish professional footballer who plays as a goalkeeper for Belgian Pro League club Westerlo.
 Born in Singapore, he is a Denmark youth international.

 Career

 Jungdal was born in Singapore, where his father was stationed for The Lego Group.
 His family returned to Denmark, and he started playing football as a five-year-old for Skibet IF in Vejle, before joining the town's main club Vejle Boldklub in 2013.

 On 16 July 2019, Jungdal joined the youth academy of Italian Serie A club AC Milan.
 He was part of the first team for the first time on 26 October 2020 as an unused substitute in a 3–3 home draw against Roma in Serie A. On 18 October 2021, he extended his contract with Milan until 2024.
 In late 2021, he was sidelined with a disease in his kidneys, but made a full recovery in early 2022.

 In 10 January 2023, he joined Austrian Bundesliga club Rheindorf Altach on a six-month loan until the end of the season, with an option to be signed permanently.

+On 10 August 2023, Jungdal signed with recently relegated Serie B club Cremonese, on a free transfer.
+He made his debut for the club on 31 October, in a 2–1 win against Cittadella in Coppa Italia.

+On 16 January 2025, Jungdal moved on loan to Westerlo in Belgium, with an option to buy.

 Style of play

 Jungdal has been described as an "explosive" goalkeeper with good ability to play out from the back.
-He has been compared to Mike Maignan in playing style by media.
+The media has compared his playing style to that of Mike Maignan.

+International career

+Jungdal is eligible to represent the Singapore national football team as he was born in Singapore and also eligible to represent Denmark due to both of his parents being from the same country.
+In 2018, he was called up to the Denmark U-17 team.

+In May 2025, Jungdal was selected for the European Championship with the Danish U21 national team.